lehtoneo/Mazesolver/documentation/implementationdocument.md

 ## Overview
 The project is written in java.
 Ui is made with JavaFXML.
 The mazes generated (and solved) in the project are two dimensional char arrays. "." represents a path cell in a maze and "#" represents a wall cell in a maze.

-The project is structured in 6 different folders: datastructures, mazegeneration, mazesolving, ui, util and fxml.
+The project is structured into 6 different folders: datastructures, mazegeneration, mazesolving, ui, util and fxml.
 The names are somewhat selfexplanatory.

 Datastructures folder contains ArrayList and LinkedList classes.

 Mazegeneration contains 3 classes: Backtracker, Prim and Maze.
 Prim and Backtracker classes take care of mazegeneration and Maze is only a helper class which is used in the ui implementation.

 Mazesolving contains 3 classes: BFS, Tremaux's and WallFollower.
 All of these classes take the mazegrid to be solved as a parameter.
 In addition, all of the classes have solve() method, which solves the maze with the corresponding algorithm.
+In all of the solve()-methods, the order in which the algorithm "visited" the cell, is saved into an ArrayList.

 Ui has 3 classes aswell: MazesolverUI and two controller classes; ShowMazeController and StartController.
 MazesolverUI has the Main class of the project.
 The two controller classes take care of the ui.